-The MIT Technology Review article discussed the infrastructure issues that the United States is facing to withstand climate change.
+The MIT Technology Review article discussed the infrastructure issues facing the United States to withstand climate change.

-For instance, completion of 500-mile-high speed rail line that would connect San Francisco to Los Angeles has been delayed for more than two decades now, with the finish date nowhere in sight.
+For instance, the completion of the 500-mile high-speed rail line that would connect San Francisco to Los Angeles has been delayed for more than two decades, and the finish date is nowhere in sight.

-Then there are forces and political systems that delay or impede necessary developments or adaptation measures.
+Then, forces and political systems delay or impede necessary developments or adaptation measures.

 For example, political consultants, union, and community groups would either use some “well-intentioned environmental rules” or their personal or collective rights to slow down or speed up the process depending on whether these decisions or actions will serve their purpose.